University of Engineering and Technology, Taxila: Taxila Institute of Transportation Engineering

-The Taxila Institute of Transportation Engineering (TITE) was established by the Department of Electrical Engineering to develop innovative methods, materials and technologies for improving transportation efficiency, safety and reliability.
+The Taxila Institute of Transportation Engineering (TITE) was established by the Department of Civil Engineering to develop innovative methods, materials and technologies for improving transportation efficiency, safety and reliability.
 TITE has launched short courses called highway material engineer and highway material technician for highway engineers, material engineers and laboratory technicians.
 These courses are designed to increase the competency of these professions.

 Library

 Central Library

 The central library has a web-based library automation system named UET LIBAS.
 The Central Library has a seating capacity for 400 readers.
 The library remains open in 2 shifts from 8:00 am to 9:00 pm on all working days with usual break.
 The library has 63,501 volumes of books and 45,000 volumes of bound serials.
 Besides engineering subjects, there is material on humanities, social sciences and Islamic Studies.
 The library houses a Book Bank, which lends textbooks to undergraduates for long periods on a nominal rent.
 Books which are in excess of the requirements of the Book Bank, are sold to the students on a no-profit no-loss basis through its Co-operative Bookstore.